frankenperez/contentstack-fundamentals/README.md

 You can fetch published content using the powerful tools and resources that Contentstack brings you to build the front-end and access the content, such as the Content Delivery APIs or the Content Delivery SDKs.

-## Resources for the Frontend Architecture
+## Resources for the Front-End Architecture

 The Contentstack resources and the flexibility they provide are practically capable of supporting any kind of front-end or deployment architecture.